CALIFORNIA FAMILY CODE

 (f) To assist the court in determining whether the child wishes to express

-his or her preference or to provide other input regarding custody or visitation
+a preference or to provide other input regarding custody or visitation

 to the court, a minor's counsel, an evaluator, an investigator, or